ViaVersion/ViaFabricPlus/README.md

 </div>

 # Why another protocol translator?
-ViaFabricPlus is a deep integration of ViaVersion on the Fabric platform, it implements many changes that can't be fixed on protocol level (old animations, old movement/swimming, collisions and general rendering changes).
+ViaFabricPlus implements the [ViaVersion projects](https://github.com/ViaVersion) into Fabric and provides tons of fixes to the existing protocol translation which can't be implemented in the original ViaVersion project.
+These fixes consist of movment changes, block/entity collisions, rendering changes, and many more.

-At the time of writing, VFP is the only protocol translation platform for the client with which you can play on all Minecraft multiplayer versions with many QoL features and get the feel of the old versions.
+At the time of writing, ViaFabricPlus is the only mod that supports joining all Minecraft server versions down to the first multiplayer version while implementing legacy combat mechanics, movement, and rendering changes to make the gameplay more feel like the old days.

+**On the other hand, ViaFabricPlus supports only the latest Minecraft client version, and only on Fabric.**

 ## Supported Server versions
 - Release (1.0.0 - 1.21)